-The research described here may add to the existing body of knowledge about learners' attitudes toward the opposite classroom approach, as well as online assessments.
+The research described here may add to the existing body of knowledge about learners’ attitudes toward the opposite classroom approach, as well as to online assessments.
 Studies indicate that questions remain about how students experience diverse forms of online assessment (Stodberg, 2012).
-The study may contribute to reducing the existing gap pointed out by researchers Bahar and Asil (2018), who noted that, despite a wealth of research on attitudes toward computer-based teaching, attitudes toward online assessments require focus due to little research done in the field.
+The study may contribute to reducing the existing gap pointed out by researchers, Bahar and Asil (2018), who noted that, despite a wealth of research on attitudes toward computer-based teaching, attitudes toward online assessments require some focus due to the lack of research carried out in the field, as yet.
 Furthermore, research may help develop content and learning units that will serve teachers.
-In a study by Stolk and his partners (2016), researchers note that successful implementation of a pedagogical approach, which relies on context-based learning, requires professional development for teachers.
-Although many studies have been conducted in the field of reverse class, and others in the field of online assessments, there have been very few studies dealing with a field that combines these two aspects, investigating online assessments as a tool that supports and supports learning in the opposite class approach.
-One of the few studies focused on this combination is Henderson (2016).
-Many studies have been conducted around context-based learning in science for high school students and above, but very few studies have been conducted on context-based learning in science for middle school students (King & Henderson, 2018).
-The research described here may narrow the current gap in research literature on science-based learning in middle school students.
+In a study by Stolk and his partners (2016), researchers noted that the successful implementation of a pedagogical approach reliant on context-based learning requires professional development for teachers.
+Although many studies have been conducted in the field of reverse class, and others in the field of online assessments, there have to date been very few studies dealing with a field that combines these two aspects, investigating online assessments as a tool to support learning in the opposite class approach.
+One of the few studies to focus on this combination so far is Henderson (2016).
+Many studies have been conducted around context-based learning in science for high school students and above, but very few studies have been conducted about context-based learning in science for middle school students (King & Henderson, 2018).
+The research described here may narrow the current gap in research literature on science-based learning for middle school students.

-he study sheds light on a topic that was not defined in this study, and did not formulate a focused research question, and is the emotional aspect that students reported on.
-Students reported high levels of relaxation, peace of mind, and comfort when conducting online assessments, and high levels of stress, stress, and anxiety in traditional paper and pencil tests, limited in time, on-site, with available resources and tools.
-These findings contradict the findings of (2019) Patronis et al., Which indicate students' preference for "pen and paper" in exams.
-These statements on the part of learners reveal further added value of online assessments, and also invite new research directions.
+This study also sheds light on a topic which was neither defined by the study itself nor given as an answer to a specific research question; this is the emotional aspect to this type of learning, reported on by students.
+Students reported high levels of relaxation, peace of mind and comfort when conducting online assessments, and high levels of stress and anxiety around traditional written tests, which are limited in time, location, and available resources and tools.
+These findings contradict the findings of Patronis et al. (2019), which indicate students’ preference for “pen and paper” in exams.
+These statements on the part of learners reveal the extended value of online assessments, as well as inviting new research directions.